vindalu/vindalu/README.md

     elasticsearch >= 1.4.x

 ##### Package install
-`rpm` and `deb` packages can be found on [packagecloud.io](https://packagecloud.io/euforia/vindaloo).
+`rpm` and `deb` packages can be found on [packagecloud.io](https://packagecloud.io/vindalu/vindalu).
 Installation instructions are also available there if needed.

 ##### Manual install
 To perform a manual install continue to the section below:

     # Build and install
-    $ go get github.com/euforia/vindaloo
+    $ go get github.com/vindalu/vindalu
-    $ cd $GOPATH/src/github.com/euforia/vindaloo
+    $ cd $GOPATH/src/github.com/vindalu/vindalu
     $ make all

-This will install the the directory structure under `./build/opt/vindaloo/`, which should be copied to `/opt/vindaloo`.
+This will install the the directory structure under `./build/opt/vindalu/`, which should be copied to `/opt/vindalu`.
 Once copied change to that directory and proceed with configuration section.

 Configuration
 -------------
 Start by copying the sample configuration files in the `etc` directory.

-    $ cp etc/vindaloo.json.sample etc/vindaloo.json
+    $ cp etc/vindalu.json.sample etc/vindalu.json
     $ cp etc/local-groups.json.sample etc/local-groups.json

 Fill in the appropriate values keeping in mind that paths in the config file that do not start with `/` are treated as relative paths from the current working directory.
 After your configuration is complete you can start the service.
 Here's a description of the various configuration options.

 ##### auth
 Auth is required for all write requests as well as to listen to event subscriptions.
 By default `basic` http auth is enabled using the `etc/htpasswd` file.
-The default credentials are `admin:vindaloo`.
+The default credentials are `admin:vindalu`.

 The `groups_file` is used to specify which users are allowed to create asset types as per the `LocalAuthGroups`.
 A sample config file is located under `etc/`.

 LDAP auth is also available.
 This can be used by setting the `type` field to `ldap` and adding the appropriate options in the `config` section.
 The available options are `url`, `search_base`, `cache_ttl`, `bind_dn`, and `bind_password`.  `bind_password` can either be a string or a location to a file containing the password.
 In the case of a file the path must be proceeded by `file://` e.g (default).

-    file:///opt/vindaloo/etc/bindpasswd
+    file:///opt/vindalu/etc/bindpasswd

 ##### datastore
 Currently, elasticsearch is the only supported backend.
 The only values that may require modifying are `host` and `port` based on your setup.